DataBiosphere/wdl-conformance-tests/README_UNIT.md

 To remove these directories and anything else that the script may create, call `make clean-unit-setup`.

 ### Running Tests
-THen, use the script `run_unit.py` to actually run the tests according to the configuration file.
+Then, use the script `run_unit.py` to actually run the tests according to the configuration file.
 If the default setup was performed, the script can be used as if using `run.py`.

 For example: `python run_unit.py --runner toil-wdl-runner --version 1.1 -n 105-109 --quiet --threads=4 --progress`